CSUF News Service

 In classes throughout Buena Park, hundreds of youngsters are receiving assistance in developing math and reading skills and support while completing their homework assignments, as well as taking part in special club activities, sports and games.

-Overseeing these after-school enrichment programs are a cadre of students from Cal State Fullerton, community colleges and other universities, working as part of the University's After School Education and Safety Program, or Titan A.S.E.S.
+Overseeing these after-school enrichment programs is a cadre of students from Cal State Fullerton, community colleges and other universities, working as part of the University's After School Education and Safety Program, or Titan A.S.E.S.

 The program, the result of a collaborative effort between Cal State Fullerton's Center for Internships and Community Engagement and the Buena Park School District, provides valuable lessons and high-impact experiences to both sets of students.
 The program recently received $498,893 from the Buena Park School District to continue the effort.

 “CSUF student participants use the experience to fulfill academic internships, service-learning requirements or gain experience working with young students,” says Christopher Perez, program director.